 Configure Postman for Media Services REST API calls

-This tutorial shows you how to configure Postman so it can be used to call Azure Media Services (AMS) REST APIs.
-The tutorial shows how to import environment and collection files into Postman.
+This article shows you how to configure Postman so it can be used to call Azure Media Services (AMS) REST APIs.
+The article shows how to import environment and collection files into Postman.
 The collection contains grouped definitions of HTTP requests that call Azure Media Services (AMS) REST APIs.
 The environment file contains variables that are used by the collection.

 Install the Postman REST client to execute the REST APIs shown in some of the AMS REST tutorials.

 We are using Postman but any REST tool would be suitable.
 Other alternatives are: Visual Studio Code with the REST plugin or Telerik Fiddler.